jorgediazjr/mini_programs_blend/README.md

 usage: optimal_data_blend [-h] [-c CLUSTERS [CLUSTERS ...]] [-r]

 This program finds the path of every crystal in clusters.
 These clusters can either be user input OR can be found in PROMISING_CLUSTERS.txt.
+If no arguments are fed into the program, then it will look for PROMISING_CLUSTERS.txt.
 After finding the paths the program write each path to a new file inside a new directory.
 The user can then run blend analysis mode and analyze the results.

 optional arguments:
   -h, --help            show this help message and exit